-Those of us who are lesbian, gay, bisexual or trans are far more likely to experience a mental health problem than others because of wider discrimination in society.
-We are working together to reduce this disproportionality.
+Those of us who are lesbian, gay, bi or trans are far more likely to experience a mental health problem than others because of the discrimination we face.
+Find out about our work with the LGBTQ community.

-We work with Muslim communities across the UK to improve emotional resilience and support wellbeing in a culturally appropriate way, building on Islamic principles and teachings from the Qur'an
+We have worked with Muslim communities across the UK to improve emotional resilience and support wellbeing in a culturally appropriate way, building on Islamic principles and teachings from the Qur'an.

-We believe people on the autistic spectrum or with a learning disability who are also experiencing mental health problems deserve to receive better support than what is currently offered.
-We are working together with our local Minds to make this happen.
+We believe people on the autistic spectrum who are also experiencing mental health problems deserve to receive better support.
+Find out about our guidance for professionals.